 Knowing multiple templates is not about following one to the letter.
 It gives you a vocabulary for diagnosing problems.
 Act Two sagging?
 The Save the Cat beats can pinpoint where energy drops.
 Character arc feeling hollow?
 Map it against the Story Circle to find the missing step.

-Tools like Scyn let you map your story visually against any of these structures, laying out beats as nodes on a canvas so you can see the shape of your narrative and spot where it aligns with or diverges from a template.
+A story structure mapping tool lets you map your story visually against any of these structures, laying out beats as nodes on a canvas so you can see the shape of your narrative and spot where it aligns with or diverges from a template.

 Templates are not creative limitations.
 They are lenses.
 The more you know, the more clearly you see your story.